ucsd-ml-arts/ml-art-final2-iamflying/README.md

 ## Technical Notes

+#ChatterBot
-To build the ChatterBot: we need to clone the repository in:https://github.com/gunthercox/ChatterBot following the instructions to build your own chatterbot.(first pip install packages and build the setup file then download the 'en' of spacy)
+To build the ChatterBot: clone the repository in:https://github.com/gunthercox/ChatterBot following the instructions to build your own chatterbot.(first pip install packages and build the setup file then download the 'en' of spacy)
 When facing the warning of:
 /datasets/home/34/734/yizhu/.local/lib/python3.6/site-packages/chatterbot/corpus.py:38: YAMLLoadWarning: calling yaml.load() without Loader=... is deprecated, as the default Loader is unsafe.
 Please read https://msg.pyyaml.org/load for full details. return yaml.load(data_file)
 Please follow the instruction of the hint.

+#Style Transfer
 To perform style transfer, please run style_transfer_generative_code.ipynb modified from https://github.com/elleryqueenhomels/arbitrary_style_transfer.

 Any implementation details or notes we need to repeat your work.
 - Packages:
     cv2
-- Does it run on some other (non-datahub) platform?
-(CoLab, etc.)

 ## Reference